airmast/airmast.github.io/src/pages/camadapter/1-assembly/1-jetson.rst

 Step-by-step assembling
 -----------------------

-1. Desolder COM and audio connectors from Jetson TK1 and solder fan wires directly to receptacle in order to reduce overall board height.
+1. Desolder COM and audio connectors from Jetson TK1 and solder fan wires directly to the receptacle in order to reduce overall board height.

    .. figure:: /img/camadapter/assembly/jetson.svg
       :width: 50%